MVPRLab/mvpr-lab-wayne-state-university.github.io/index.md

 # 👋 Welcome to the MVPR Lab

-We are the **Multimodal Vision and Pattern Recognition (MVPR) Lab** at Wayne State University.
+We are the **Machine Vision and Pattern Recognition (MVPR) Lab** at Wayne State University.
 Our research focuses on:

 - Medical image segmentation and diagnosis
 - Diffusion models for image-to-image translation